-The Management Board members are responsible to create their own pension arrangements.
-In order to facilitate the Management Board members, they receive a pension allowance equal to 25% of their Base Salary.
+The Management Board members are responsible for their own pension arrangements and receive a pension allowance equal to 25% of their base salary for this purpose.

 key elements employment agreements

-Each of the Management Board members has entered into a, in principle four year, service contract with the Company, the terms of which have been disclosed in the explanatory notice for the General Meeting of Shareholders at which the Management Board member was appointed.
+Each of the Management Board members has entered into a four-year service contract with the Company, the terms of which have been disclosed in the explanatory notice of the General Meeting of Shareholders at which the Management Board member was (re-)appointed.

 Adjustment of remuneration and claw-back